Boomer giving money to young people

 It’s a refreshing inheritance story that (thankfully) doesn’t involve any sibling inheritance dispute.
 One of the few stories that we’ve written about where an inheritance doesn’t lead to a battle among family members.

-Being an executor might sound respectable, but do you know what the role actually entails?
-Why is it a challenging role to take on?
-If you have recently been named as an executor of an estate, it’s important to carefully evaluate the potential pitfalls that come with the role: the legal, financial, and yes, the emotional difficulties that can be more complex than initially anticipated.
+Taking on the role of executor might sound respectable, but do you know what the role actually entails?
+The role is far more intricate and challenging when you look into what it actually entails.
+If you have recently been named as an executor of an estate, it’s important to carefully evaluate the the legal, financial, and emotional difficulties that can make being an executor more complex than you initially anticipated.

 1. Legal and Financial Responsibilities of an executor:

 An executor is legally responsible for maintaining and distributing the estate of the deceased (obviously in accordance with his or her Will).
 Because the executor has to be in compliant with government laws, it’s important to know what he/she is doing.
-The general experience involes filing out paperwork, court documents, notifying beneficiaries, and managing debts and taxes.
-Executors can run into complex legal requirements, and those complexities can lead to potential mistakes, delays when it comes to dispersing assets to the right heirs.
-All of that can lead to personal liabity issues.
+The role involves filing out court documents, notifying beneficiaries, and managing the debts and taxes for the estate of the deceased.
+Executors can run into complex legal requirements, and those complexities can lead to potential mistakes.
+This can delay dispersing assets to the right heirs.

-In short, you REALLY need to know what you’re doing when you’re in your official capacity as executor.
+In short, you REALLY need to know what you’re doing in your official capacity as executor.

-Executorship is a time consuming process: you need to coordinate with accountants, attorneys and beneficiaries.
-Depending upon the complexity of the estate, completing all of your duties can take several months, or even years, to finish everything with the estate.
+Executorship is a time-consuming process: coordination with accountants, attorneys and beneficiaries is all a necessary part of being an executor.
+Depending upon the complexity of the estate, completing all of your duties can take several months (or even years) to close the estate.
 Executors have to deal with their own personal responsibilities, fill out the proper estate documents, attend meetings, etc. The duties of an executor are akin to a full-time job: a “job” that can take up about 100 hours (or more) and 12-18 months, to finally complete.

-You may want to start with a team of individuals behind you: if you’re not a lawyer, and you need help in managing your duties, you may to start with getting an estate planning lawyer to help you out.
-An estate planning lawyer can assist in dealing with unreasonable beneficiaries, beneficiaries who are trying to argue against the amount of money they received from the estate, or perhaps want an item of sentimenal value, one that was passed to another heir.
-An accountant can help you manage the ins-and-outs of filing estate administration taxes, correctly and on time, while simultaneously assist with paying off any outstanding loans on the estate.
+You may want to start with a team of individuals behind you: if you’re not a lawyer, and you need help in to manage your duties, you may wish to start with getting an estate planning lawyer to help you out.
+An estate planning lawyer can assist in dealing with unreasonable beneficiaries – beneficiaries who may dispute the prescribed amount of money they were designated by the deceased.
+An accountant can help you manage the ins-and-outs of filing estate administration taxes, correctly and on time, while simultaneously assist with paying off any outstanding loans (or debts) on the estate.
 A financial advisor can help manage asset distribution.
 A real estate agent can assist with selling any property the deceased may have wanted sold.

-You can see the importance of having a whole team of individuals behind you.
+You can see the importance of having a whole team of people behind you.

 You may have to take time off work to become an executor.